Every young player needs a backhand from the rear court

 Which Backhand do you try to develop first: clear, drop, long drop, straight or crosscourt ?

-Everyone knows the name of the “clear” – a stroke that is hit towards the opponents’ rear court, often high and struck hard.
+Each coaching group may have their own terms for these strokes.
+Although everyone knows the name of the “clear” – a stroke that is hit towards the opponent’s rear court, often high and struck hard.

 The other strokes have different names: Drop / Drag / Pull / Long Drop